samael205/Programming-Challenges/ImageToASCII/README.md

 # Description

-Search all Image files with specific extension in current folder
+Search all Image files with a specific extension in the current folder

 ```cpp
 struct search{